Lacapary/BIO503/README.md

     -   Core tidyverse packages: dplyr, ggplot2, tidyr.
     -   Loading data into R. Transforming and cleaning data using dplyr.
     -   Data Visualization with ggplot2
--   Basics of linear models
+-   Introduced to causal inference

 ### For the R introductory session: